Adopting a chinchilla is pretty amazing.

 If you haven’t done so already, you can read my review for that cage here.

-I think it’s large enough and allows you to put all these essential chinchilla toys throughout the cage without giving up comfort or space.
+It is plenty large for 2 chins, but I use it for just one.
+It allows you to put all these essential chinchilla toys throughout the cage, without giving up comfort or space.

-It’s the cage I’ve been using for over 1 year now and have no regrets purchasing and no reservations recommending it to all of you reading.
+It’s the cage I’ve been using for over 1 year now.
+I am so happy I bought it and have no reservations recommending it to all of my readers.